OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

 # Registration Mode

-When you have provided installation directory during installing/upgrading OpsHub Integration Manager, you will be redirected to the Registration screen.
+When you have provided installation directory during installing/upgrading <code class="expression">space.vars.SITENAME</code>, you will be redirected to the Registration screen.
 In the Registration screen, you need to register yourself before installation/upgradation:

-OpsHub Integration Manager requires one-time registration.
+<code class="expression">space.vars.SITENAME</code> requires one-time registration.

-* Please select **New registration** if you are installing/upgrading OpsHub Integration Manager for the first time.
+* Please select **New registration** if you are installing/upgrading <code class="expression">space.vars.SITENAME</code> for the first time.
 * If you already have a verification code, select **Use an Existing Verification Code** option.
 * If you want to register after installation, select **Registration After Installation** option.